Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Introduction

-Several studies have investigated the thermodynamics and astrophysical implications of the hadron–quark phase transition at finite temperature and entropy under conditions similar to our study.
-For instance, Ref.~\cite{Carlomagno2024,Carlomagno_Blaschke} analyzed hybrid stars with color–superconducting quark cores using a nonlocal chiral quark model combined with a DD2 relativistic density functional for hadronic matter.
-Their isentropic stellar sequences reveal that the presence and melting of diquark condensates strongly influence the thermal behavior across the deconfinement transition and may lead to the appearance of disconnected hybrid branches, giving rise to a “thermal twin’’ phenomenon.
-There are complementary approaches, that attempt to provide unified descriptions of dense matter.
-In this context, Ref.~\cite{Celi2025} introduced an equation of state, which incorporates hadronic and quark degrees of freedom within a single relativistic mean-field framework and dynamically models the deconfinement transition via a Polyakov-loop–inspired field, enabling consistent studies of the QCD phase diagram and proto-neutron star evolution under astrophysical constraints.
-Thermal effects on the baryon–quark phase transition have also been examined in Ref.~\cite{Ghaemmaghami2023}, who combined a statistical mean-field hadronic model with the NJL model for quark matter.
+Several studies have investigated the thermodynamics and astrophysical implications of the hadron–quark phase transition at a finite temperature and entropy under conditions similar to those in our study.
+For~instance, ref.~\cite{Carlomagno2024,Carlomagno_Blaschke} analyzed hybrid stars with color-superconducting quark cores using a nonlocal chiral quark model combined with the DD2 relativistic density functional for hadronic matter.
+Their isentropic stellar sequences reveal that the presence and melting of diquark condensates strongly influence the thermal behavior across the deconfinement transition and may lead to the appearance of disconnected hybrid branches, giving rise to the “thermal twin’’ phenomenon.
+There are complementary approaches that attempt to provide unified descriptions of dense matter.
+In~this context, ref.~\cite{Celi2025} introduced an equation of state that incorporates hadronic and quark degrees of freedom within a single relativistic mean-field framework and dynamically models the deconfinement transition via a Polyakov loop-inspired field, enabling consistent studies of the QCD phase diagram and proto-neutron star evolution under astrophysical constraints.
+Thermal effects on the baryon–quark phase transition have also been examined in ref.~\cite{Ghaemmaghami2023}, which combined a statistical mean-field hadronic model with the NJL model for quark matter.
 Their results highlight the important role of neutrino trapping, which can soften the equation of state in the coexistence region and modify the thermodynamic conditions for the onset of deconfinement in hot hybrid stars.
 Other works explore the QCD phase structure and stellar composition across different evolutionary stages.
-Using a nonlocal three-flavor Polyakov–NJL model Ref.~\cite{Malfatti2019} investigated the possible existence of spinodal instabilities and the location of the critical end point, and studied proto-neutron star matter at finite temperature and lepton fraction, finding that hot stellar configurations may contain hyperons and $\Delta$-isobars while deconfined quarks appear only in cold neutron stars.
-Finally, Ref.~\cite{Mariani2017} examined the hadron–quark transition in hybrid stars across different evolutionary stages using a field correlator method description of quark matter.
+Using a nonlocal three-flavor Polyakov–NJL model, ref.~\cite{Malfatti2019} investigated the possible existence of spinodal instabilities and the location of the critical end point and~studied proto-neutron star matter at a finite temperature and lepton fraction, finding that hot stellar configurations may contain hyperons and $\Delta$-isobars, while deconfined quarks appear only in cold neutron stars.
+Finally, ref.~\cite{Mariani2017} examined the hadron–quark transition in hybrid stars across different evolutionary stages using a field correlator method description of quark matter.
 Their analysis shows that hybrid stars satisfying the two-solar-mass constraint can form and that the deconfinement transition may occur during the later cooling stages of proto-neutron stars.
-We will discuss the specific differences between our study and the works mentioned above in more detail in the conclusion section.
-Recently, Ref.~\cite{Gholami2025} used a renormalization-group motivated three-flavor color-superconducting NJL model to study the structure of cold hybrid stars.
-While their analysis focuses on zero-temperature configurations and is therefore not directly applicable to the hot, neutrino-trapped conditions considered here, it demonstrates that cutoff artifacts present in standard NJL models at high densities can be mitigated within refined formulations.
+We will discuss the specific differences between our study and the works mentioned above in more detail in the Conclusions section.
+Recently, ref.~\cite{Gholami2025,RGNJL_stars} used a renormalization group-motivated three-flavor color-superconducting NJL model to study the structure of cold hybrid stars.
+While their analysis focuses on zero-temperature configurations and is therefore not directly applicable to the hot, neutrino-trapped conditions considered here, it demonstrates that cutoff artifacts present in standard NJL models at high densities can be mitigated within refined~formulations.